moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="callout">
 <div class="callout-title">What this article covers</div>
-An introductory, self-contained account of a small research program: can the sub-Riemannian machinery from the
+A self-contained account of a research program: can the sub-Riemannian machinery from the
 <a href="{% post_url 2026-04-25-geometry-of-seeing-visual-cortex-se2 %}">Geometry
 of Seeing</a> series find <em>cosmic filaments</em>?
-Two models are defined with all their mathematics, then raced under strict fairness rules on synthetic universes where the truth is known exactly.
-Interactive figures let you explore the results yourself — including the moment we discovered the race had been <strong>quietly unfair</strong> in the fancier model's favour, the verdict once it was levelled, a surprising rejection of diffusion, and a dynamical test that refutes the prettiest version of the theory.
-Every number comes from the actual experiment data in the repo (<code>research/cosmic-web/</code>).
+Both methods are defined with full mathematics, then compared under controlled conditions on synthetic data with exact ground truth.
+Interactive figures present the results, including an evaluation flaw that initially favoured the more complex method, the corrected comparison, the rejection of the diffusion component, and a dynamical test of the transport hypothesis.
+Every number comes from the experiment data in the repository (<code>research/cosmic-web/</code>).
 </div>

 ## The problem